Home

 With over $350M already committed by Governor Abbott and the State of Texas, the Space-related sector is booming.
 The United States Space Force also has plans to grow its West Texas footprint through the addition of an operating location in El Paso.
 Join us for an exciting discussion facilitated by Mr. Drew Scheberle on what else the State and Federal governments plan for the region.

-Mr. John Keefe, NASA's most recent Director of Cross-Agency Strategy, will moderate discussions with our Federal Partners, delving into budgetary solutions, Golden Dome, and other linkages within the governmental spaces.
+Mr. John Keefe, NASA's most recent Director of Cross-Agency Strategy, will moderate discussions with our Panel of Regional development experts delving into budgetary solutions and approaches to expanding interest in space-related activities throughout West Texas.

 Mayor Renard U. Johnson assumed office on January 6, 2025.